-Arvind Subramanian is senior fellow jointly at the Peterson Institute for International Economics and the Center for Global Development.
+Arvind Subramanian is on leave from his position as the Dennis Weatherstone Senior Fellow at the Peterson Institute for International Economics.
+He currently serves as the chief economic advisor to the government of India.
+He has also served as senior fellow at the Center for Global Development.
 His book Eclipse: Living in the Shadow of China's Economic Dominance was published in September 2011, and he is coauthor of Who Needs to Open the Capital Account?
 (2012).
 Foreign Policy magazine has named him as one of the world's top 100 global thinkers in 2011.

 He was assistant director in the Research Department of the International Monetary Fund.
 He served at the GATT (1988–92) during the Uruguay Round of trade negotiations and taught at Harvard University's Kennedy School of Government (1999–2000) and at Johns Hopkins' School for Advanced International Studies (2008–10).

 He has written on growth, trade, development, institutions, aid, oil, India, Africa, and the World Trade Organization.
 He has published widely in academic and other journals, including the American Economic Review (Papers and Proceedings), Review of Economics and Statistics, Journal of International Economics, Journal of Monetary Economics, Journal of Public Economics, Journal of Economic Growth, Journal of Development Economics, Brookings Papers on Economic Activity, Oxford Review of Economic Policy, International Monetary Fund Staff Papers, Foreign Affairs, World Economy, and Economic and Political Weekly.

 He has also published or been cited in leading magazines and newspapers, including the Economist, Financial Times, Washington Post, New York Times, Wall Street Journal, Newsweek, and New York Review of Books.
 He contributes frequently to the Financial Times and is a columnist in India's leading financial daily, Business Standard.